-Why XBOW Is Outperforming Human Bug Hunters
+Why XBOW AI Agent is Outperforming Human Bug Hunters

 How XBOW Automates Penetration Testing at Scale